oliverwkim/oliverwkim.github.io/_posts/2022-01-01-The-Mountain-To-Climb.md

 <div style="clear: both; margin-bottom: 2em;"></div>
 <div id="forecasts"></div>

 As we enter a new year, it's worth thinking about the problem of economic growth, particularly for the hundreds of millions who still live in [extreme poverty](https://ourworldindata.org/extreme-poverty).
-With this tool, you can easily calculate.
+With this tool, you can calculate how long it will take for developing countries to reach higher income levels--the mountain to climb, so to speak--under a range of growth scenarios, ranging from the pessimistic to the optimistic.

-The .
+The figures lay bare the harsh logic of compounding economic growth, and the staggering levels of inequality between nations.
 Some stark examples:

-* Even at a spectacular Chinese rate of growth, the <button value="D.R.
+* Even at a spectacular Chinese rate of growth (5%/year), the <button value="D.R.
 Congo" id="example">Democratic Republic of the Congo</button> will take 61 years to reach current income levels in the United States.

 * At its average historical growth rate, it will take over 300 years for <button value="Guinea-Bissau" id="example">Guinea-Bissau</button> to reach the 2019 GDP per capita of its former colonizer Portugal.